ax-va/Python-Example-Collection/terms.md

 **ECDSA = Elliptic Curve Digital Signature Algorithm**

+**Mock = replacing a part of a system with mock objects**

+Mock objects are typically intended to be objects that are used in place of the real implementation.
+Mock objects are sometimes called test doubles, spies, fakes, or stubs.

 **Monkey patch = a technique used to dynamically update the behavior of a piece of code at run-time**

 **MRO = Method Resolution Order**